akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/index.rst

 The following is an Akka HTTP route definition that tries to show off a few features.
-The resulting service does not really do anything useful but its definition should give you a feel for what an actual API definition with the :ref:`http-high-level-server-side-api` will look like:
+The resulting service does not really do anything useful but its definition should give you a feel for what an actual API definition with the Routing DSL will look like:

 .. includecode2:: ../../code/docs/http/scaladsl/HttpServerExampleSpec.scala
    :snippet: long-routing-example